LorenzoBini4/Attention-LeukoGraph/README.md

 - `DNN`: Deep Neural Network.

 ## Supplementary Material
-- `suppl/LeukoGraph_suppl.pdf`: Supplementary explanations for coding the hierarchical structure and hierarchical loss in our proposed model.
+- `suppl/LeukoGraph_suppl.pdf`: Supplementary explanations for coding the hierarchical structure and hierarchical loss in our proposed model, and discussion of time complexity.

 ## Citation